How To Become A Video Editor

 Executive video editors (Top 10%) earn $162,260 ($78.01 an hour)

 Senior video editors (Top 25%) earn $104,080 ($50.04 an hour)

 Mid Level video editors (Median) pay is $62,760 ($30.18 an hour)

 Junior of video editors (Bottom 25%) earn $39,780 ($19.12 an hour)

 Entry Level of video editors (Bottom 10%) earn $27,640 ($13.29 an hour)

 Salary is also continent upon geographic location of employment.
-Video editors in California typically earn the highest salaries, with a mean wage of $108,610, followed by New York, D.C., New Jersey, and North Dakota.
+Video editors in California typically earn the highest salaries followed by New York, Washington D.C. and Connecticut.

 Video Editor Career Outlook

 Between 2014 and 2024, the job growth for video editors is expected to be 18 percent, which is far higher than the average occupation.
 The advent of online and mobile media has created a boon in the industry, especially for independent editors.
 With the ease of and access to this new technology comes a decrease in specialization, unfortunately.
 Many field reporters, writers, and other individuals involved in the broadcast industry may use such software to edit their own videos.
 The need for quality editing will continue to grow as the need for audio-visual information is in high demand.